Fri Sep 4 4:03pm ET

 By MIKE BARNER

-Kyle Hendricks, Chicago Cubs: at CIN, at WAS
+Kyle Hendricks, Chicago Cubs: vs. STIL, at MIL

 Mike Barner has been covering fantasy sports since 2007.
 His work has appeared in Sports Illustrated, Yahoo, SportsLine and RotoWire.
 Mike was also a finalist for the 2018 FSWA Basketball Writer of the Year award.
 Follow Mike on Twitter @rotomikebarner.